trang-n/trangnguyen/content/_index.md

 Hi!
 I'm **Trang Nguyen**, welcome to my website, where I write about statistics, psychology, and politics, among other things.

-On this website, you can learn more about myself and what I've been up to recently, browse my personal canon and read my blog.
+On this website, you can read my blog, browse my personal canon, learn more about myself and what I've been up to recently.
 Feel free to contact me to collaborate or just to chat.